 Sales Tax - The State's Transportation Development Act (TDA) provides two sources of transit revenue, the Local Transportation Fund (LTF) and the State Transit Assistance Fund (STA).
 The LTF is generated by a quarter-cent statewide sales tax and then apportioned back to counties by population.
 The Fresno COG apportions these funds within Fresno County based on population.
-In FY23, the City of Fresno is budgeted to receive approximately \$36.0 million from these funding sources.
+In FY 2025, the City of Fresno is budgeted to receive approximately \$43.8 million from these funding sources.
 All of these funds are allocated to FAX.

-The LTF resources (Table 4.9) are legislated to continue indefinitely, and the Plan's projected LTF revenues are based upon projections provided by the Fresno COG, but the actual revenue will fluctuate based on the economy and inflation.
-To qualify for LTF, FAX must recover a minimum of 20% from farebox revenues.
+LTF resources (Table 4.9) are legislated to indefinitely, and continue the Plan's projected LTF revenues are based upon projections provided by Fresno COG, but the actual revenue will fluctuate based on the economy and inflation.
+To qualify for LTF, FAX must recover a minimum of 20% from farebox revenues. including anv supplemental revenue from local sales tax measures, such as Measure C.

-Transit operators cannot rely on the availability of STA funds from year to year.
-Further, as a condition for receiving STA
+Transit operators cannot rely on the

+availability of STA funds from year to year.
+Further, as a condition for receiving STA funds, Senate Bill 3 (Katz) also requires operators to meet an efficiency standard based on operating costs per hour.